d-lama/.github/tech/README.md

 ## 5. Principles

+### Best Practice
+Software development best practices can vary depending on the context and specific requirements of a project, but some common practices that are generally considered to be beneficial include:

+* Following an Agile methodology for flexible and iterative development
+* Implementing Continuous Integration and Delivery for efficient and reliable software releases
+* Writing clean and maintainable code using best coding practices and principles like SOLID and DRY
+* Ensure requirements and qaulity thorough testing
+* Collaborating effectively across teams and communicating clearly and frequently with clients.

 ### Agile Development
 Agile development is a software development methodology that emphasizes flexibility, collaboration, and rapid iteration.
 It emphasizes continuous feedback and the ability to respond quickly to changes in requirements.
 As an agile team we work in short, focused sprints to deliver incremental improvements to the software.